Best Practices in Preventing Virus Infection

 - Things to do to prevent virus infection | Trend Micro Security

-This article lists some of the things you can do to prevent viruses from infecting your computer.
+This article lists things you can do to prevent viruses from infecting your computer.

 Below are some general tips and advices that you can apply to prevent virus infection on your computer: